enspiral/handbook/guides/stewarding.md

 ## Resources

-The [stewarding system within Loomio](https://loomio.gitbooks.io/loomio-cooperative-handbook/content/stewarding.html) is a good starting place if you want to learn about stewaring in practice.
+The [stewarding system within Loomio](https://loomio.gitbooks.io/loomio-cooperative-handbook/content/stewarding.html) is a good starting place if you want to learn about stewarding in practice.

 _more links to resources here_